Tyson Gamble

-Tyson Gamble (born 21 June 1996) is an Australian professional rugby league footballer who plays as and for the Newcastle Knights in the National Rugby League.
+Tyson Gamble (born 21 June 1996) is an Australian professional rugby league footballer who plays as and for the Catalans Dragons in the Super League.

 He previously played for the Wests Tigers and Brisbane Broncos in the NRL.

 Background

 Gamble was born in Brisbane, Queensland, Australia.
 Gamble played his junior football at Albany Creek and moved to the Redcliffe Dolphins at age 16.

 Playing career

 Early years

 In 2016, when Gamble played in the Redcliffe Dolphins’ Brisbane Rugby League team, he won the Don McLennan Trophy for best player in the grand final.
 Gamble progressed through to the grades to play for the Redcliffe Dolphins senior side in the Queensland Cup.
 In May 2017, he signed a 2-year contract with the Wests Tigers starting in 2018.

 2018

 Gamble started the season playing for the Wests Tigers Intrust Super Premiership NSW team, Western Suburbs.
 He played a part in the Magpies’ early successes that year – scoring a try in Round 1, and playing a leading role in his team's consecutive wins early in the year.